How to automate document signing using helper tools (middleware)

 Step 4: Testing and turning on the connection

-Test your middleware workflow setup to make sure it connects correctly.
+Test your middleware workflow - make sure everything connects properly.

 Launch your Tallyfy process using some test information.